A pregnant woman smiles as she talks to her nurse in the doctor's office.

 Managing Pheochromocytoma for Patients Who Are Pregnant

-The mainstay of pheochromocytoma management during pregnancy is an initial treatment with medications called alpha blockers to control the high blood pressure, followed by surgical removal of the tumor.
+The mainstay of pheochromocytoma management during pregnancy is an initial treatment with medications called alpha blockers to control high blood pressure, followed by surgical removal of the tumor.

-The optimal time of the surgery depends on several factors, but generally, the second trimester (the middle third of pregnancy) is preferred.
+The optimal timing of the surgery depends on several factors, but generally, the second trimester (the middle third of pregnancy) is preferred.
 If the pheochromocytoma diagnosis is made in the third trimester (the last third of pregnancy), the surgery is usually postponed until after delivery.

 Patients with Pheochromocytoma — Giving Birth